jaredmcateer/eslint-plugin-shouldjs/lib/rules/should-var-name/should-var-name.md

 ## When Not To Use It

 It is not recommended to turn this rule off.
-Other rules in the plugin rely on the variable name when using the should function to decide whether to lint by assigning it an unknown value those rules will not be run.
+Other rules in the plugin rely on the variable name when using the Should.js function to decide whether to lint by assigning it an unknown value those rules will not be run.